Location

 Each student will take a Linguistics course (CSD 490) team-taught by Dr. DePaolis and a local linguist affiliated with the University of York’s Department of Language and Linguistics.
 There are two sections of the course; one section for 3 credits, and the second section for 1 credit.

-Guest lectures will be given on topics ranging from conversational analysis (the study of how conversation is a dance between the speakers), developmental phonology, and forensic linguistics (the use of speech markers to provide clues to the perpetrators of crime).
+Guest lectures will be given on topics ranging from conversational analysis (the study of how conversation is a dance between the speakers), clinical phonology, and morphology of languages like Hebrew or Arabic.

 Students will acquire a solid understanding of language that will prove extremely useful to their future clinical practice or to any discipline involving the study of language.